Optical heterodyne detection: Wideband local oscillators for coherent detection

-Another point of contrast is the expected bandwidth of the signal and local oscillator.
-Typically, an RF local oscillator is a pure frequency; pragmatically, "purity" means that a local oscillator's frequency bandwidth is much much less than the difference frequency.
+Another point of contrast is the expected bandwidth of the input signal and local oscillator signal to the detector.
+Typically, an RF local oscillator is a pure frequency; pragmatically, "purity" means that a local oscillator's frequency bandwidth is much much less than the difference frequency between the input and LO signals.
 With optical signals, even with a laser, it is not simple to produce a reference frequency sufficiently pure to have either an instantaneous bandwidth or long term temporal stability that is less than a typical megahertz or kilohertz scale difference frequency.
-For this reason, the same source is often used to produce the LO and the signal so that their difference frequency can be kept constant even if the center frequency wanders.
+For this reason, the same source is often used to produce the LO and the input signals so that their difference frequency can be kept constant even if the center frequency wanders.

 As a result, the mathematics of squaring the sum of two pure tones, normally invoked to explain RF heterodyne detection, is an oversimplified model of optical heterodyne detection.
 Nevertheless, the intuitive pure-frequency heterodyne concept still holds perfectly for the wideband case provided that the signal and LO are mutually coherent.
 Crucially, one can obtain narrow-band interference from coherent broadband sources: this is the basis for white light interferometry and optical coherence tomography.
 Mutual coherence permits the rainbow in Newton's rings, and supernumerary rainbows.

-Consequently, optical heterodyne detection is usually performed as interferometry where the LO and signal share a common origin, rather than, as in radio, a transmitter sending to a remote receiver.
+Consequently, optical heterodyne detection is usually performed as interferometry where the LO and (input) signal share a common origin, rather than, as in radio, a transmitter sending to a remote receiver.
 The remote receiver geometry is uncommon because generating a local oscillator signal that is coherent with a signal of independent origin is technologically difficult at optical frequencies.
 However, lasers of sufficiently narrow linewidth to allow the signal and LO to originate from different lasers do exist.

 Photon counting

 After optical heterodyne became an established technique, consideration was given to the conceptual basis for operation at such low signal light levels that "only a few, or even fractions of, photons enter the receiver in a characteristic time interval".
-It was concluded that even when photons of different energies are absorbed at a countable rate by a detector at different (random) times, the detector can still produce a difference frequency.
+It was concluded that even when photons of different energies (so different frequencies as energy per photon is $E = hf$ where $h$ is the Planck constant and $f$ is the wave frequency) are absorbed at a countable rate by a detector at different (random) times, the detector can still produce a difference frequency.
 Hence light seems to have wave-like properties not only as it propagates through space, but also when it interacts with matter.
 Progress with photon counting was such that by 2008 it was proposed that, even with larger signal strengths available, it could be advantageous to employ local oscillator power low enough to allow detection of the beat signal by photon counting.
 This was understood to have a main advantage of imaging with available and rapidly developing large-format multi-pixel counting photodetectors.

 Photon counting was applied with frequency-modulated continuous wave (FMCW) lasers.
 Numerical algorithms were developed to optimize the statistical performance of the analysis of the data from photon counting.